 Cuban Culture and Society (INTD 3310.06, crosslisted with SPAN 3310.06) counts as one full credit.
 Recommended prerequisites are INTD 2001.03 and INTD 2002.03 or equivalent, but these are not required.
 SPAN 1020 X/Y.06 is recommended but not required.
 This class is open to all students in their second year of study or above.

 To apply, download the application form [Word-30KB].
 Applications will be accepted from students in their second year and onward.
-The deadline for first round aplications is at the end of January.
+The deadline for first round applications is at the end of January.

 II.
 Cuba Semester Program

-The Cuba Semester Program is a longer program — lasting 13 weeks — and is worth three full credits, either in IDS or Spanish.
+The Cuba Semester Program is a longer program — lasting 13 weeks — and is worth 18 credit hours, either in IDS or Spanish.
 Students enrolled in their third or fourth years of the IDS, Spanish or equivalent programs will need to read, write and speak in Spanish (at least two years of Spanish or equivalent) to participate.
 Prerequisites: SPAN 1020.06, SPAN 2020.06 or equivalent.
 Students from other Universities are invited to apply with a Letter of Permission from your home University.

 Offered only in January, the Cuba Semester Program is a collaborative project between Dalhousie University and the Facultad Latinoamericana de Ciencias Sociales (FLACSO), a regional organization in Latin America for the development of social science research and post graduate studies.
 FLACSO-Cuba is located at the University of Havana.